 “73 seconds.”
 Seer muttered so low that Shepherd did not hear him.

 “Just come to Southdown base.
-You can talk to the Bishop about the tower.
+You can talk to Bishop Quaye about the tower.
 I'm sure he'll have a few things to say to you.”
 Shepherd said.

-Seer shrugged, “He always does.
+Seer shrugged, “He always did.
 But that's okay I've got his number.
 867-5309.”
 He laughed once, “but I lost the area code.
 Do we still have area codes?
-Maybe they're planet codes.”
+Maybe they're planet codes.
+He stopped answering.
+Every code, I tried no response.”
 His eyes became unfocused just as there was a knock on the door.

 “Shepherd?”
 Mal opened the door.
 “Oh I see our guest is awake.”